imixs/imixs-office-workflow/kubernetes/minikube/README.md

 	$ kubectl get pods

-We recommend the [k9s](https://github.com/derailed/k9s) tool to check you minikube cluster and your deployments.
+We recommend the [k9s](https://github.com/derailed/k9s) tool to check your minikube cluster and your deployments.

 ## Network